This post may contain affiliate links. Please see my disclosure policy for details.

 You can visit the unique Hindu monasteries, watch plays and listen to music.
 Best to hire a guide to show you around, it’s a huge island.

 Bamboo can be seen and found everywhere in North East.
 People drink out of bamboo cups, eat bamboo shoot, building boats and bridges all from bamboo.

 It’s a great use of the resources around them.
 One of the most impressive things for tourists is the wealth of bamboo resorts and hotels that are available to stay in.

 One of my favourites was La Maison D’Anande on Majuli Island.
 It was the first guest house ever made for tourists.
 To check available dates and rates, see here.

 16. Meet the Naga tribes at Hornbill Festival

-Hornbill Festival is a popular tourist festival in the state of Nagaland that takes place from the 1-10 December each year.
-It’s a must-see event and should be in any traveller’s calendar.
+Hornbill Festival is a popular tourist festival in the state of Nagaland that takes place from 1-10 December each year.
+It’s a must-see event and should be on any traveller’s calendar.

 This festival is there to celebrate the 17 major tribes of Nagaland.
 You can watch shows, drink rice beer and learn all about Naga tribal culture.